Hektor754/Bash_Automation/README.md

 Contributions are welcome!
 If you have a useful script or want to improve existing ones, feel free to submit a pull request.

+## Disclaimer

+# WARNING: This RSA key is for demonstration purposes only.
+# DO NOT use this key in production or for any secure application.

 ---

 Happy scripting! 🐚